 A patent is pending for a motorcycle seat that ejects a rider in a crash and then cocoons them in a full-length airbag suit to protect them from injury.
+We can only guess when this device will be available.
+However, if you’re a student, you can buy papers online and save yourself from college dropout.

 Brooklyn start-up Airbag for Bike has posted a digital animation of the patent-pending device, claiming it could save “millions from serious accidents and death”.